Summer Day Camp

 Pocket Sized Farms is a free day-camp program for children aged seven to ten.
 It's located in Old East Common, an urban oasis in the Old East Heritage District.
 Environmental stewardship, nutrition and literacy are the foundational core of this outdoor learning centre/day-camp experience.
 Campers spend the morning in the garden tending to their plot and exploring the outdoors.
 In the afternoons we explore our community together, enjoying a wide variety of recreational, environmental and artistic learning experiences.
 We strive to create an environment that promotes healthy eating, learning-by-doing, teamwork, and an active lifestyle.
 Our program is specifically designed to benefit children by teaching them to meet some of their own nutritional, health, and learning needs.
 Pocket Sized Farms is a great opportunity for your child to learn new things, develop new skills and have fun!

 If you are interested in learning more please call or visit LIFE*SPIN.
-Registration packages are usually available in March.
+Registration packages are now available at our office.

 History of Pocket Sized Farms